polina090193/habitica-statistics/README.md

 ## Usage:
 1. Put your downloaded habitica-tasks-history.csv in the root folder.
-2. You can add task IDs you want to examine (you can peek it in your .csv file): to the task_ids variable or during running the app.
+2. You can add task IDs you want to examine (you can peek it in your .csv file): to the task_ids variable or during running the app (after start and end dates).
 3. Run the habitica-statistics-console-app.py.
 4. Enter start date and end date.
 5. Example output: